OdinMeng/data-preprocessing-2024/pipeline.md

 - Profession and education level: multiple queries (maybe)
     - ex: engineers or lawyers should at least be undergraduates

-- Patient ID: check if there are differences between demographic data (like the ages should be the same...)
+- Patient ID: check if there are differences between the patients' information (like the age of a patient should be the same...)
-    - Age
+    - Age: if there are discrepancies, take average
-    - Gender
+    - Gender: delete
-    - Family History
+    - Family History: delete
-    - Annual Income
     - We do not check for city of residence, marital status, education level, profession as they can change in 5 months
-    - Insurance provider: to ask professor
+    - Insurance provider: to ask professor (but delete)
         - 31 different rows, we can delete but in reality we should keep them for a separate analysis

 - consultation price and insurance coverage: insurange coverage should always be smaller than consultation price
 - insurange provider and insurance coverage: people without insurance should not have insurance coverage at all Resolved through queries in SAS guide.

-In most cases inconsistent rows will be deleted (because in 5 months the changes are considered to be too "radical", thus considered an anomaly due to an error), except for:
+In most cases inconsistent rows will be deleted (because in 5 months the changes are considered to be too "radical", thus considered an anomaly due to an error).
-- Patient ID with AGE as the imputed values do not coincide with actual values (or imputed values do not coincide with each other):
-    - If all are imputed values (floats), then get mean
-    - If there is at least one integer value (non-imputed), then replace every imputed value with this value
-    - If there is more than one integer value, then get mean of integer values and replace every imputed with this one Investigations (a SQL query) will reveal that the case ii. is the only one which happens.
-To correct the rows, we will use a script powered by Python and Pandas.

 Satisfaction level: check if in range 0-5.
 - Discovery: some are 6, above than 5.
     - Solution: correct 6 -> 5 (deleting is not feasible as a lot of patients have rated above 5)
-    - Tools: manually correct with Excel before passing the file to ABTMaker.sas
+    - Tools: manually corrected with script in SAS guide
     - Or to ask professor if we can assume that 6 is acceptable

 ### Part 4.
-ABTs
+ABT
 We need to create derived variables for out *ABT*.
 We will use the data before dummy transformation, as it makes our life easier.
 - For each patient we can associate uniquely its biographical and anagraphical data, namely:
     - Gender
-    - Age
+    - Age (as average due to imputations)
     - Profession
     - Marital status
     - Family history